Bilderbibel aus Padua

 The art of the book from one of Italy’s oldest cities

 The Bible paraphrases describing the images appearing above and below the miniatures are written in an Italian tinged by the Paduan dialect.
 Text and image fuse in a unique way the past of the Biblical story and the present-day of the patron from Padua around 1400.
-Not only the much-praised frescoes of the Oratory of Saint Michael can be discovered when walking through Padua but also the Basilica di Sant’Antonio, which is famous as a destination for pilgrimages.
-Our eyes fell on the fourteenth-century murals by Giotto, Giusto de’ Menabuoi, Altichiero da Zevio, Jacopo Avanzi, and Jacopo da Verona – all part of this World Cultural Heritage Site.
+When walking through Padua, one can discover not only the much-praised frescoes of the Oratory of Saint Michael but also the Basilica di Sant’Antonio, which is famous as a destination for pilgrimages.
+Our eyes fall on the fourteenth-century murals by Giotto, Giusto de’ Menabuoi, Altichiero da Zevio, Jacopo Avanzi, and Jacopo da Verona – all part of this World Cultural Heritage Site.

 Gegenwart des Auftraggebers der Bilderbibel aus Padua